PrograDis/digitalocean-hello-world/README.md

 ## Suggested Next Steps

-- Integrate CI/CD pipelines with GitHub Actions and `doctl apps update`.
+- Integrate additional CI/CD stages with GitHub Actions and `doctl apps update`.
-- Add monitoring via DigitalOcean Uptime or third-party services.
+- Add monitoring through DigitalOcean Uptime or third-party services.
 - Attach a backend component in App Platform (`service` or `worker`) if dynamic features are required.
 - Explore Spaces + CDN to serve assets globally with cached distribution.